 PRACTICAL guide to the 5 best beaches in Siesta Key, Florida

-The island is a tropical paradise, ranked number 1 in the United States by Dr. Beach (aka the famous coastal ecologist Stephen Parker Leatherman) in 2017
+The island is a tropical paradise, ranked number 1 in the United States by Dr. Beach (aka the famous coastal ecologist Stephen Parker Leatherman)

 You get the idea.
 There will be no surprise when you spend your day on one of the whitest sand beaches in the Gulf of Mexico.

 These are beautiful beaches, doesn’t matter the month of your visit.